Tomato potato psyllid information for businesses

 Interstate quarantine requirements

-The following document contains host and carrier produce lists and requirements for each jurisdiction,
+The interstate quarantine requirements page contains host and carrier produce lists and requirements for each jurisdiction and further information about produce types and available market access requirements.

 Also check the current import conditions for each state below.